The Western Welfare State Model is an Illusion, says Danish Writer and Journalist Nick Allentoft* in this Interview

 1. The Social Crisis of the Welfare State Model

 “In Denmark, people grow up to learn about the all good welfare society where the state takes care of us, when and if we fall, so we can focus on job and family.
 Yet today, the welfare model only steps in if you fit the systems and fulfill all criteria for getting help.
 People and caseworkers are forced to submit more to what can be viewed as absurd bureaucratic rules than basic common sense.
-We have built social systems which destroy people rather than lift them, and we have only scarcely seen the consequences,” says Allentoft.
+We have built social systems that destroy people rather than lift them, and we have only scarcely seen the consequences,” says Allentoft.

 He refers to a series of examples and outlines a few: